wizfury/chatwithdb/README.md

 # ChatDB
 To improve data accessibility for non-technical business users who lacked SQL knowledge, the objective was to create a system for querying a MySQL database using natural language commands.
-(Action) An interactive chatbot was engineered using Python, LangChain, and the OpenAI API, featuring custom-developed SQL chains and LangChain wrappers to convert user inputs into efficient SQL queries accurately.
-(Result) This solution effectively eliminates the need for manual SQL query writing for common requests, significantly enhancing data accessibility and reducing data retrieval time for business teams.
+An interactive chatbot was engineered using Python, LangChain, and the OpenAI API, featuring custom-developed SQL chains and LangChain wrappers to convert user inputs into efficient SQL queries accurately.
+This solution effectively eliminates the need for manual SQL query writing for common requests, significantly enhancing data accessibility and reducing data retrieval time for business teams.
 ## Key highlights:

 I've,